Is Tamsulosin like Viagra? All You Need To Know

 Is Tamsulosin like Viagra

 Viagra is the brand name for a PDE5 inhibitor medication that helps treat a male sexual health issue.
-It contains the active ingredient Sildenafil, also known as generic Viagra.
+It contains the active ingredient Sildenafil, also known as Generic Viagra.

 How do Tamsulosin and Sildenafil work